MODBUS TCP

 • Scalability: Can support a larger number of devices compared to serial MODBUS RTU.

-Standard MODBUS TCP Mapping Sheet
+Standard MODBUS TCP Mapping Sheet:

 A MODBUS TCP mapping sheet is a crucial document used to define how data is mapped between a MODBUS TCP client and server.
 It serves as a blueprint for communication and ensures both devices understand where to find specific data points.